Air Jordan 6 'Travis Scott' Release Date

 Travis Scott

-In collaboration with Travis Scott, Jordan Brand invites you to represent an artistic legend in the making, alongside basketball's most legendary player.
-Decades after MJ's abilities and fiery play pushed his sport's boundaries to new, never-before-seen heights, Scott's imaginative output has moved music and streetwear culture forwards with innovation and passion.
+In collaboration with Travis Scott, Jordan Brand invites you to represent an artistic legend in the making alongside basketball’s most legendary player.
+Decades after MJ’s abilities and fiery play pushed his sport’s boundaries to new, never-before-seen heights, Scott’s imaginative output has moved music and streetwear culture forward with innovation and passion.

-The collection itself features items influenced by Jordan Brand's heritage of greatness and Scott's own unique sense of creative expression.
-A stylised graphic of signature Cactus Jack branding is superimposed over MJ's likeness on one stand-out T-shirt.
-Highlighted by embroidered cactus detailing, two pairs of cargo trousers are made from a light, durable cotton ripstop, and are loaded with pockets for a practical, highly technical look.
-Also receiving touches of premium embroidered graphics, the collection's sweatshirt, shorts and top are made from washed stretch-knit fabrics that feel like suede.
-A stylistic mixture of purposeful simplicity, utility and comfort underlines another special collaboration between Jordan and Jack.
+The collection itself features wears influenced by Jordan Brand’s heritage of greatness and Scott’s own unique sense of creative expression.
+A stylized graphic of signature Cactus Jack branding is superimposed over MJ’s likeness on one standout t-shirt.
+Highlighted by embroidered cactus detailing, two pairs of cargo pants are made from a light, durable cotton ripstop, and are loaded with pockets for a practical, highly technical look.
+Also receiving a touch of premium embroidered graphics, the collection’s pullover, shorts, and top are made from washed stretch-knit fabrics that feel like suede to the touch.
+A stylistic mixture of purposeful simplicity, utility, and comfort underlines another special collaboration between Jordan and Jack.

 Jordan Brand x Travis Scott